Automated insulin delivery system: Initiatives around the globe

 In the United States in 2006, JDRF (formerly the Juvenile Diabetes Research Foundation) launched a multi-year initiative to help accelerate the development, regulatory approval, and acceptance of continuous glucose monitoring and artificial pancreas technology.

 Grassroots efforts to create and commercialize a fully automated artificial pancreas system have also arisen directly from patient advocates and the diabetes community.

+In April 2024, the NHS announced it would, over the next five years, offer use of a Hybrid Closed Loop system to Type 1 diabetes patients in England.